WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 1: The transaction is broadcast by the RPC if the user has specified a trusted node.
 The Bitcoin node will then propagate the transaction to the network.

-2: Wasabi will use it's connected peers to broadcast a transaction in the following way:
+2: Wasabi will use its connected peers to broadcast a transaction in the following way:

 - Check that there are enough connected nodes
 - Randomly select a subset of the connected nodes: 20% of number of connected nodes + 1, with a minimum of 2.